The First Joint Collaborative Meeting

 The Wrap Up

 Private debriefing by the lawyers and then with their respective clients to canvass what worked well between the clients and the guidance and direction offered by the lawyers.
-Discussions centering about what could be improved or topics requiring more attention are shared with each client.
+Discussions centering on what could be improved or topics requiring more attention are shared with each client.

-Client centered involvement starts up front and is a distinguishing feature of the collaborative dispute resolution process.
+Client-centered involvement starts upfront and is a distinguishing feature of the collaborative dispute resolution process.